apache/doris/docs/en/administrator-guide/config/fe_config.md

 MasterOnly：true

-Default parallelism of the load execution plan on a single node when the broker load is submitted.
+Default parallelism of the broker load execution plan on a single node.
+If the user to set the parallelism when the broker load is submitted, this parameter will be ignored.

 ### max_broker_concurrency